 - In A Certain Magical Index, Ayu Mitsuari hated Misaki Shokuhou and thought it was unfair that she had a better life and privileges than her.
 For example, Ayu and Misaki started out with the same power (Mind Manipulation), but Academy City's higher-ups decided to devote more resources to fulfilling Misaki's potential and snubbed Ayu.
 Ayu learned of Touma Kamijou and tried to contact him and ask for his help, but he ran into Misaki and became friends with her, and as a result did not notice her message.
 She describes herself as an ant that wants to be a bee (referencing her and Misaki's respective Animal Motifs).
 She eventually captures Misaki and attempts to transfer Misaki's memories into her own brain, in essence becoming Misaki herself while leaving the original a vegetable.
 When Misaki proves too strong for the procedure to work, Ayu changes her mind and tries to murder her before Touma arrives and saves her.

 - In the very dark Spider-Man storyline "Fearful Symmetry: Kraven's Last Hunt", Kraven the Hunter drugs Spidey and buries him for two weeks while he imitates the wall-crawler.
-He proves to be unbelievably brutal to the point where even Mary-Jane knows it ain't him.
+He proves to be unbelievably brutal to the point where it's very obvious it ain't him.

 - Starting with Spider-Man #700, Doctor Octopus is Spider-Man.